 2019 – First, the CRTC issued reporting requirements for all large broadcasting groups on gender and diversity stats in their Canadian programming, in the key creative positions of writer, director, producer, cinematographer, editor, first and second lead performer and ‘showrunner’.

 From CRTC Decision 2019-304: This Report will provide information on broadcasters’ spending on original, first-run programming and other content, including that produced by official language minority communities and Indigenous producers.

-It will also include information that will allow interested parties to measure the efforts of broadcasters with respect to commissioning programming made by women occupying the roles of producer, director, writer, cinematographer and editor.
-Broadcasters will also identify programs that have women occupying the roles of first and second lead performers.
+It will also include information that will allow interested parties to measure the efforts of broadcasters with respect to commissioning programming made by women and gender diverse people occupying the roles of producer, director, writer, cinematographer and editor.
+Broadcasters will also identify programs that have women and gender diverse people occupying the roles of first and second lead performers.

 2019 – And secondly, under pressure from the CRTC, the large private sector Canadian broadcasters commit to 50/50 gender equality in their Canadian programming by 2025.
 All the private broadcasters made very similar commitments, and here is the one from Bell.

 Bell Media Gender Parity Action Plan – September 30, 2019